World Conference on Women, 1975: Tribune

 The International Women's Year Tribune was a parallel conference scheduled by women to be held simultaneously with the official conference.
 The format allowed for non-governmental organizations (NGO) to meet and discuss the issues tabled at the official conference, but gave them no authority to take any action.
-There were around 6,000 delegates who attended the Tribune, organized by Mildred Persinger the UN's YWCA observer, including such women as Domitila Barrios de Chungara, head of the Siglo XX Miners' Union Housewives Committee of Bolivia; Nancy Cárdenas, Mexican lesbian activist; Jacqui Ceballos, former president of the New York chapter of National Organization for Women (NOW); Thelma Daily of the Coalition of Labor Union Women (CLUW); Carole DeSaram, president of the New York NOW Betty Friedan, founder of NOW; Ronnie Feit of the National Women's Political Caucus; Dorothy Haene of the United Auto Workers; Dorothy Height of the National Council of Negro Women; Pat Keppler of the Harvard Divinity School; Esperanza Martí, director of Fem magazine and a Mexican feminist; Jan Peterson of CLUW; and Margo St. James, founder of COYOTE.
+There were around 6,000 delegates who attended the Tribune, organized by Mildred Persinger the UN's YWCA observer, including such women as Domitila Barrios de Chungara, head of the Siglo XX Miners' Union Housewives Committee of Bolivia; Nancy Cárdenas, Mexican lesbian activist; Jacqui Ceballos, former president of the New York chapter of National Organization for Women (NOW); Thelma Daily of the Coalition of Labor Union Women (CLUW); Carole DeSaram, president of the New York NOW Betty Friedan, founder of NOW; Ronnie Feit of the National Women's Political Caucus; Dorothy Haene of the United Auto Workers; Dorothy Height of the National Council of Negro Women; Patricia Budd Kepler of the Harvard Divinity School; Esperanza Martí, director of Fem magazine and a Mexican feminist; Jan Peterson of CLUW; and Margo St. James, founder of COYOTE.
 The founders of Women's World Banking met as part of the tribunal, including Michaela Walsh, a program associate at the Rockefeller Brothers Fund, who met Ela R. Bhatt, founder of Self-Employed Women's Association of India, and Esther Ocloo, a Ghanaian businesswoman.

 The Tribune was held on the opposite side of Mexico City, creating a physical as well as philosophical separation of the two groups.
 The difference in format stemmed from position that the delegates participated in discussions on official policy; whereas, the NGO tribunal women dealt with means and methods of program implementation to improve women's educational opportunities, equality, economic position and collaboration.
 The Tribune hosted thirty-six planned meetings and nearly two hundred spontaneously organized additional sessions covering a wide variety of topics from development, education, health, human rights, peace and work to birth control, gender violence, lesbianism, prostitution, racism and sexism.
 The dynamics of this conference were different from the official UN session because the participants were not governmental representatives, and delegates were free to discuss items openly avoided by the officials.
 But the free discussion also made apparent the divide separating the women.
 Westernized women focused on individual freedom, Socialist women focused on the state's obligation to enforce the collective rights of all members of a society, and those from countries not aligned to either of these views pointed to the need for development, economic empowerment, food security and correction of the structural problems in systems.